HenryAWE/asbind20/doc/aux_interface.rst

         .value(my_enum::B, "B");

 .. note::
-   AngelScript uses 32-bit integer to store underlying value of enums.
+   Until the version 2.39, AngelScript uses 32-bit integer to store underlying value of enums. before it supports customizable underlying type.
    Please make sure those values don't overflow or underflow.

 Besides, the library provides a convenient interface for generating string representation of enum value at compile-time.